patalwell/palwell-sample-web-application/README.md

 <h2>Springboot Web Application supporting JQuery DataTables</h2>

-This repository contains a springBoot application that conducts a look up on an internal database table and returns a select number of columns.
-It is intended to be used by the customer service team during our migration from ACI for transaction processing.
+This repository contains a springBoot application that leverages JQuery DataTables.
+It is intended to be used as a template for future projects.

 <b>Runtime Requirements:</b>